Planning for the Right Time Commitment

 Most workshops also have a community component, either online via Zoom/message boards/forums, or in-person via activities and meals.
 While participation in these is not mandatory, being in community with fellow creators can give you unexpected gifts and relationships that will help sustain your journey in children’s literature.

 All of these guidelines and offerings are included in as much detail as possible in every workshop description.
-Sometimes agendas may shift (see this note about why), but we’ll do our best to communicate needs and suggested requirements as soon as they become available.
+Sometimes agendas may shift, but we’ll do our best to communicate needs and suggested requirements as soon as they become available.

-If you have any concerns about the commitment level or logistics needed for any workshop, please email us at firstname.lastname@example.org, or talk with one of our Ambassadors.
-They can help you determine whether the workshop you’re considering is a fit for your needs and lifestyle.
+If you have any concerns about the commitment level or logistics needed for any workshop, please email us at firstname.lastname@example.org, or talk with an Ambassador, who can help you determine whether the workshop you’re considering is a fit for your needs and lifestyle.